Richardtugwell/richardtugwell.github.io/_posts/2017-01-25-Mobile-Blogging-Workflow.md

 **Github Pages** - There are many ways to host a static website pretty much for nothing.
 I've picked Github Pages for the ease of deployment and because I'm already a Github user.

-Because we're talking mobile here, I'm trying too manage everything on a 9.7" iPad Pro
+Because we're talking mobile here, I'm trying to manage everything on a 9.7" iPad Pro

 ![title]({{site.imgurl}}20160128142033-2.jpg)